SHUBHAMspy/react-learning/readme.md

       > Note: The Fact that JSX gets converted into React.createElement() function call is the reason we always have to import React at the top while working with JSX.

+  3. *Instantiation*:After a React element has described a component or the element tree has been created, React creates a instance of the component to keep track of it.

       We actually don't call a component we just  mention it in the JSX like this `<App/>`.React  calls it behind the scenes.
       - If it is a function React calls it directly with the assigned props.
       - If it is a class React creates a new instance of it and calls it render() method.

       React not only calls our component but also manages the component instances by mounting and unmounting them.

-  3. After a React element has described a component or the element tree has been created, React creates a instance of the component to keep track of it.
+  4. *Initialization*: During the instantiation, React will initialize the component's state and props.
+The component's constructor or function will be  called, and any necessary setup can be performed in this step.

+  5. *Render*:After the component is instantiated, React will call the render method (for class components) or the component function (for functional components) to determine what should be rendered to the DOM.
+This returns a tree of React elements, which can include both user-defined components and native DOM elements.
       All react does is create a tree of elements.
       This is very fast , because React elements are plain JavaScript objects.And this all happens when the render() method is called.
       And therefore, this whole process is called **Rendering**.